OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Table_Concept.md

 expanded and collapsed by clicking on the small arrow.

 Filters are either selected from drop-down menus or entered into an input field.
-To apply a filter select the desired filter and then click "Update".
+To apply a filter, select the desired filter and then click "Update".
 To remove a single filter click "Remove Filter" in the respective filter option.
 If you want to remove all filters, click on "Remove active filters" in the upper right corner.